Enhancement of non-Stabilizerness within Indefinite Causal Order: Conclusion

-\emph{Concluding remarks.--} In this work, we investigated the potential implications of indefinite causal networks on stabilizer operations, particularly CSPOs which are the largest set of operations providing no quantum advantage.
-Our demonstration shows that resource manipulation within the QRT of magic states exhibits a very different behavior under an indefinite causal order.
-On the one hand, we have discovered that when we repeatedly use the same CSPO, even if each individual path has only the possibility to admit the same stabilizerness, their superposition appears a non-stabilizerness effect.
-On the other hand, our analysis reveals the unique effects of the Q-SWITCH in enhancing the ability to preserve magic resources escaping from a circumstance where a non-stabilizer gate degraded to be efficiently classically-simulable under a certain noise level.
+In this work, we investigated the potential implications of indefinite causal networks on stabilizer operations, particularly CSPOs which are the largest set of operations providing no quantum advantage.
+We have introduced the magic resource capacity of a general quantum process and developed a quantitative method to estimate it.
+Based on our results, Q-SWTICH is a process that admits non-stabilizerness, and its non-stabilizerness generating power is relatively generic, by converting CSPO channels to non-CSPO ones.
+Particularly, we have discovered that when we repeatedly use the same CSPO, even if each path has only the possibility to admit the same stabilizerness, their superposition appears a non-stabilizerness effect.

-Our findings reveal the potential of indefinite causal order as a noise-robust resource to improve the computational complexity of quantum computing, which classical resources lack the efficiency to simulate.
-It provides valuable insights into the role of indefinite causal order in magic state distillation which is a key component of fault-tolerant quantum computation.
+Our findings reveal the potential of indefinite causal order as a noise-robust resource to maintain the computational complexity of quantum computing, which classical resources lack the efficiency to simulate.
+It also provides valuable insights into the role of indefinite causal order in quantum resource theories.
 For future research, it would be intriguing to analyze more general indefinite causal networks from the perspective of quantum resource theories, such as communication~\cite{Kristj_nsson_2020}.
 The question of whether all indefinite causal networks exhibit non-stabilizerness, the methodologies for quantifying the non-stabilizerness of indefinite causal networks, and the identification of input CSPOs that can maximally extract the non-stabilizerness of such supermaps are all intriguing avenues for analysis.
-We hope that our work will inspire further investigations into the utilization of indefinite causal networks as a resource for achieving universal quantum computation and unlocking the potential for quantum advantages.
+It will also be interesting to explore experimental demonstrations of our results via magic resource measures~\cite{Oliviero2022,Leone2022,Haug2023} on near-term quantum devices.
+We hope that our work will inspire further investigations into the utilization of indefinite causal networks as a resource for unlocking the potential for quantum advantages.